Midnight-Scripts/Midnight-Node-Health-Check-Script/README.md

 # Midnight Node Health Check Script

-A monitoring script for Midnight blockchain nodes that checks node synchronization status and reports health metrics to Healthchecks.io.
+A monitoring script for Midnight validator node that checks node synchronization status and reports health metrics to Healthchecks.io.

 ## Features